Comprehensive Large Group Health Insurance Solutions for Businesses

 Blue Cross Blue Shield Of Massachusetts

 With more than 3.8 million policyholders, Blue Cross Blue Shield of Massachusetts is the largest single health care provider in Massachusetts.
-It’s a non-profit, and the majority of its customers are subscribed through large group and small group plans, though health care reform has made some self insured individual plans available.
+It’s a non-profit, and the majority of its customers are subscribed through large and small group plans, though health care reform has made some self insured individual packages available.

 The largest provider in its titular state, this company is a non-profit organization serving many Americans.
-It specializes in small group and large group health plans, but some individual ones are accessible as well.
+It specializes in small and large group health plans, but some individual ones are accessible as well.

 Pros